madduripoorna007/Health.admin-client-access-management/README.md

         input("Enter to continue...")

     def book_appointment_ui(self):
-        # Task: CLI flow to book an appointment for current user:
         # - ask date as DD-MM-YYYY
         # - ask hour as HH (24-hour)
-        # - try to allocate any available 20-minute slot in that hour (00-20,20-40,40-60)
-        # - if none free, ask user to choose other hour (loop until success or cancel)

         uid = int(self.current_user["id"])
         did_raw = input("Doctor id: ").strip()
         try: